5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 Since Node 27 has a Headphone Playback switch as well, I will add it to the current PinConfig.
 For your Codec you should refer to the Codec schematic and the codec dump text file to find appropriate nodes.

-There are 2 methods to do add a Node to the PinConfig: you can either add one in PinConfigurator and configure it manually or combine verb data insiede the `verbs.txt` to "craft" one, copy it into memory and import it.
+There are 2 methods to do add a Node to the PinConfig: you can either add one in PinConfigurator and configure it manually or combine verb data inside the `verbs.txt` to "craft" one, copy it into memory and import it.

 #### Method 1: Use verbs.txt to add a Node to the PinConfig